SciML/JumpProcesses.jl/docs/src/index.md

 # JumpProcesses.jl: Stochastic Simulation Algorithms for Jump Processes, Jump-ODEs, and Jump-Diffusions
 JumpProcesses.jl, formerly DiffEqJump.jl, provides methods for simulating jump (or point) processes.
-Across different fields of science such methods are also known as stochastic simulation algorithms (SSAs), Doob's method, Gillespie methods, or Kinetic Monte Carlo methods .
+Across different fields of science, such methods are also known as stochastic simulation algorithms (SSAs), Doob's method, Gillespie methods, or Kinetic Monte Carlo methods.
 It also enables the incorporation of jump processes into hybrid jump-ODE and jump-SDE models, including jump diffusions.